professormarek/Intellichain/README.md

 # Intellichain
-Intellichain - a blockchain enabled complex social systems decision support framework
+Intellichain - a blockchain enabled Data Science framework, which includes the capability to carry out on-chain analytics paried with advanced

-ABM.sol implements an Agent Based Model for disease spread using the Solidty programming language.
+This demo application implements an Agent Based Model for disease spread using the Solidty programming language for the Etheruem blockchain paltform.
+It is currently set up to work with Truffle 3.

 If you have a running Ethereum client listening for RPC on port 8545 you should be able to just open up /build/index.html to interact with the deployed contract (if your account is unlocked and you have ETH).
 This might work with MetaMask as well.